-Street food in south east Asia has a reputation of being unclean, unsafe and the quickest surefire way to get food poisoning and spending your entire trip on the toilet.
-That isn’t true at all, and my advice as a qualified health professional will let you know what to look out for, what to eat and how to enjoy the best food on the planet without getting sick.
+Street food in south east Asia has a reputation among those who have never been of being unclean, unsafe and the quickest surefire way to get food poisoning and spending your entire trip on the toilet.
+That isn’t true at all, street food is delicious and safe, and my advice as an experienced backpacker and a qualified health professional will let you know what to look out for, what to eat and how to enjoy the best food on the planet without getting sick.

 Food is one of the quickest and most delicious ways to get to the heart of a new culture no matter where in the world you travel, and street food is an absolutely integral part of that.
 As a traveller myself who loves food, I cannot tell you the joy it brings me to get stuck into a tasty new dish at the side of the road or in a food court with plastic tables and chairs.